zzhangjii/learning-library/ApplicationIntegration-labguide.md

 mapping created by the tooling by clicking the *Remove* option in the upper-right corner.

-      - Expand the data structure in the target panel (on the right-side) to expose all the data that your *ResubmitForm* captures:
+      - Expand the data structure in the target panel (on the right) to expose all the data that your *ResubmitForm* captures:

         ![](./media/image66.png)

         Figure 58: Target Fields During Data Mapping

+      - Expand the data structure in the source panel (on the left) to expose all the data that the *evaluateFormDataObject* can supply.

       - By dragging and dropping fields from the *evaluateFormDataObject* (on the left) to the fields in *resubmitForm* (on the right), map